Language is full of everyday sayings that sound harmless, but many hide histories of exclusion, violence, or stereotyping.

 1. Sold Down the River

-What it sounds like: A way to say someone’s been betrayed or given a bad deal.
+Sold down the River is a way to say someone’s been betrayed or given a bad deal.

-True origin: During the U.S. slave trade in the 19th century, plantation owners in the Upper South (Virginia, Maryland) would literally ship enslaved people “down the river” (the Mississippi) to harsher cotton plantations in the Deep South.
+Origin: During the U.S. slave trade in the 19th century, plantation owners in the Upper South (Virginia, Maryland) would literally ship enslaved people “down the river” (the Mississippi) to harsher cotton plantations in the Deep South.

 Families were torn apart; conditions were brutal and often deadly.
 When someone today is “sold down the river,” it echoes that betrayal and ultimate cruelty.